(Updated January 4, 2023.)

 This article will review Sarwa Dubai to find out if it is a good investment option.

-More specifically, this article will ask if Sarwa can reduce or eliminate the “behaviour gap” that has cost most do it yourself investors dearly over the years.
+More specifically, this article will ask if Sarwa can reduce or eliminate the so-called behavior gap that has cost most do it yourself (DIY) investors dearly over the years.

 Table of Contents

-Introduction on the “behaviour gap” and how firms are trying to prevent it.
+The behavior gap and how firms are trying to prevent it

-The father of low-cost investing, Vanguard’s Jack Bogle, mentioned in his book (below) the one big drawback of do it yourself (DIY) investing; people behave irrationally.
+The father of low-cost investing, Vanguard’s Jack Bogle, mentioned in his book (below) the one big drawback of DIY investing: people behave irrationally.

 Net inflows during 1999 were at their highest for so-called “buy and hold” Vanguard index funds, and outflows went through the roof during 2008 and March 2020.